cristopher1/generator-quality-vue3-plugin/README.md

   - `gretting`: Example folder.
 Contains the functions $getGreeting and $greet.
   - `installer`: Contains the class used to install the plugin (class that contains the install method).

-  - `main.js`: Exports the function createInstaller used to install the plugin in Vue3.
+  - `main.js`: Exports the function createInstaller used to create the installer object that will be used to install the plugin in Vue3.

     Example: